-This SHOULD be through a digital signature from a private key accessible only to the service that generated the provenance attestation.
+This SHOULD be through a digital signature from a private key accessible only to the build platform component that generated the provenance attestation.

-This allows the consumer to trust the contents of the provenance attestation, such as the identity of the build system.
+This allows the consumer to trust the contents of the provenance attestation, such as the identity of the build platform.

-Accuracy: The provenance MUST be generated by the build system (i.e. within the trust boundary identified in the provenance) and not by a tenant of the build system (i.e. outside the trust boundary).
+Accuracy: The provenance MUST be generated by the control plane (i.e. within the trust boundary identified in the provenance) and not by a tenant of the build platform (i.e. outside the trust boundary), except as noted below.

 Completeness: SHOULD be complete.

-Accuracy: Provenance MUST be strongly resistant to influence by tenants.
+Accuracy: Provenance MUST be strongly resistant to forgery by tenants.